 Admission to the Chandler Parade of Lights and Tumbleweed Tree Lighting events is free, but there may be a charge for some activities.
-There is free parking around downtown Chandler, including the municipal garages and lots, library parking lot and Chandler High School.
+There is free parking around downtown Chandler, including the municipal garages and lots, library parking lot, and Chandler High School.
 Leave extra time because several intersections will be closed for this event and the parade.
-Disabled Parking (placard or plate required) is between Boston Street and San Marcos Place on the west side of Arizona Avenue (enter from Boston via Frye Road to California Street and then to Boston).

 History of the Tumbleweed Christmas Tree